Seminar in Life Writing: Letters, Love, and Politics

 Course Description:

-In this life writing seminar, we will read letters (mostly contemporary)—written to or between friends, to family members, to lovers, to ‘āina, to peoples, to politicians, to publics.
+In this life writing seminar, we will read letters (mostly contemporary)—written to or between friends, to family members, to lovers, to ‘āina, to peoples, to comrades or colleagues, to politicians, to publics.
 Some of these are written from prisons or jail; others from COVID-19 confinement; others from sites of siege, occupation, or settlerism, or in the face of other forms of state violence.
 Some of these letters are crafted to be works of literature; others are open letters written to publics; others still are private ones that have been collected, edited and published.
-These letters, which come out of places including Turtle Island, Hawai‘i, and Palestine, partake in struggles against climate catastrophe, racism, caste oppression, colonialism, apartheid, sexual and gender violence, and violations of civil and human rights.
+Some are written by hand; some, via text or email or posted on social media; some, delivered orally; others, videotaped and performed.
+These letters, which come out of places including Turtle Island, Hawai‘i, and Palestine, partake in struggles against climate catastrophe, racism, colonialism, apartheid, sexual and gender violence, and violations of civil and human rights.
 Some are intimate, others are (also) part of movement-building or are (also) forms of public protest.
 In reading these letters, we will consider them as vehicles that powerfully evidence how the personal is political, and the political is personal.
 We will think about their affective power and about how and why this matters in fights for transformative justice.
 We will explore ethical questions that pertain to privacy.
+We will consider questions of genre and subgenres.
 We will think about how the letters participate in literary traditions and histories of protest—how they often are in dialogue with or build upon one another (for example, we will read Ta-nehisi Coates’ Between the World and Me in relation to James Baldwin’s “Letter to My Nephew”).
-We will consider why letters constitute a particularly important and powerful genre for those working in the Black radical tradition, in the #metoo movement, for prison abolition, and in the struggle for a free Palestine.
-We will consider the limits of letter writing as a form of activism or protest, and their possibilities to mobilize collective forms of change.
-As we consider reasons for the recent interest in letters for the role they play in political movements, we will consider how and why the intimacy of letters make them a powerful genre both for engaging in political protest, and also for imagining or building feminist abolitionist and decolonial presents and futures.
+We will consider why letters constitute a particularly important and powerful genre (or genres) for those working in the Black radical tradition, in the #metoo movement, for prison abolition, in the struggle for a free Palestine, in decolonial world-making.
+We will consider the limits of letter writing as a form of activism or protest, and the possibilities letters hold to mobilize collective forms of change.
+As we consider reasons for the recent interest in letters for the role they play in political movements, we will consider how and why the intimacy of letters make them a powerful genre both for engaging in political protest, and also for imagining or building queer, feminist abolitionist and decolonial presents and futures.

 We will situate our readings of these letters, most of which are contemporary, in relation to theoretical texts coming out of life writing studies that focus on topics including letters, individual and collective forms of agency and identity, political protest, prison writing, testimony and witness, and movement building.
 We also will contextualize the letters on the syllabus by reading theoretical works focused on abolition, affect, call-and-response, incarceration, settler colonialism, kinship, and decolonial love.